milenakapralova/socraticmodels/blogpost.md

   </tr>
 </table>

-> Figure 4: Example of a zero-shot CoT task.
+> Figure 4: Example of a zero-shot CoTR task.
 The model is prompted to reason about the property of a spring.

-#### 3.2.2 Few-shot CoT
+#### 3.2.2 Few-shot CoTR

 Example sample             | Target sample :-------------------------:|:-------------------------: